 Even though there are different ways of doing affiliate marketing, it all comes down to following a simple 4 step process.

 I’m going to break down this simple 4 step process right here in this blog post for you so if you’re struggling to make your first dollar online or you seem to be stuck, then you need to make sure you’re following this process.

 If you are following the process, because it’s that easy, then the problem may be in one of the steps.
 Just identify which step and you’ll be closer to finding the solution that will put you back on the earning track.

 Step #1: Find a Niche/Topic

 A niche is a group of people that all have the same problem or interest.
-Finding a niche allows you to focus your marketing message where everyone is going to be interested in what you have to say.
+Finding a niche allows you to focus your marketing message where that particular audience is going to be interested in what you have to say.